jazzTheJackRabbit/p4_advanced_lane_detection/README.md

     </p>

-The part of the code responsible for detecting lines is as follows:
-* `pipeline.Pipeline.detect_lane_lines` - Detects lane line on the first frame
-* `pipeline.Pipeline.detect_lane_lines_with_prior` - - Detects lane line on all the future frames by using the previous frame's lane line fit.

 Once we have the first frame's lane line fit, we consider the issues and solutions for the frames after the first lane line detection has been made:

 * One problem that I came across here was that despite fitting the lane lines accurately in the first frame, future frames were not always guaranteed to have an accurate fit for either of the lines, due to change in the curvature of the road.

-* A solution to this problem was to use the fit from the previous frame and create points along the fit on the new image, so, together with the points in the new frame, the resulting point distribution would be closer to the actual lane line.
+* A solution to this problem was to use the fit from the previous frame and super impose points along the fit on the new image, so, together with the points in the new frame, the resulting point distribution would be closer to the actual lane line.

 <p align="center">
   <img src="./output_images/test-1-f2-threshold.png" width="40%"/>